Intel 8085: Development system

 Intel produced a series of development systems for the 8080 and 8085, known as the MDS-80 Microprocessor System.
 The original development system had an 8080 processor.
 Later 8085 and 8086 support was added including ICE (in-circuit emulators).
 It is a large and heavy desktop box, about a 20" cube (in the Intel corporate blue color) which includes a CPU, monitor, and a single 8-inch floppy disk drive.
 Later an external box was made available with two more floppy drives.
 It runs the ISIS operating system and can also operate an emulator pod and an external EPROM programmer.
 This unit uses the Multibus card cage which was intended just for the development system.
 A surprising number of spare card cages and processors were being sold, leading to the development of the Multibus as a separate product.

 The later iPDS is a portable unit, about 8"×16"×20", with a handle.
 It has a small green screen, a keyboard built into the top, a 5¼ inch floppy disk drive, and runs the ISIS-II operating system.
 It can also accept a second 8085 processor, allowing a limited form of multi-processor operation where both processors run simultaneously and independently.
-The screen and keyboard can be switched between them, allowing programs to be assembled on one processor (large programs took awhile) while files are edited in the other.
+The screen and keyboard can be switched between them, allowing programs to be assembled on one processor (large programs took a while) while files are edited in the other.
 It has a bubble memory option and various programming modules, including EPROM, and Intel 8048 and 8051 programming modules which are plugged into the side, replacing stand-alone device programmers.
 In addition to an 8080/8085 assembler, Intel produced a number of compilers including those for PL/M-80 and Pascal, and a set of tools for linking and statically locating programs to enable them to be burned into EPROMs and used in embedded systems.

 A lower cost "MCS-85 System Design Kit" (SDK-85) board contains an 8085 CPU, an 8355 ROM containing a debugging monitor program, an 8155 RAM and 22 I/O ports, an 8279 hex keypad and 8-digit 7-segment LED, and a TTY (Teletype) 20 mA current loop serial interface.
 Pads are available for one more 2K×8 8755 EPROM, and another 256 byte RAM 8155 I/O Timer/Counter can be optionally added.
 All data, control, and address signals are available on dual pin headers, and a large prototyping area is provided.